 The ranging method is simple to implement, and it has the formula to calculate the distance between two Bluetooth devices.
 As the name suggests, both devices need to be within Bluetooth range to estimate the distance.

-This article will share a simple script written in JavaScript to determine nearby Bluetooth devices and their distance in meters.
+This article will share a simple python script to determine nearby Bluetooth devices and their distance in meters.

 This script scans for nearby Bluetooth devices and gets an approximation of the distance by using the well-known RSSI to distance formula.